 Under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), veterans who return to Walmart or a subsidiary after a qualifying deployment may be eligible to have their qualified military service considered toward their hours of service under the Plan.
-If you think you may be affected by this rule, call People Services at 800-421-1362 for more details.
+Call People Services at 800-421-1362 for more details.